rillki/humble-benchmarks/Topic submission guideline.md

 # Topic submission guideline

 ## Outline
-To propose a new benchmark topic, please follow the outline below:
+Make sure that the proposed benchmark is related to Statistics or Machine learning fields; please follow the outline below:

 #### Title